 This course is designed to introduce students to the science of wine making.
-Topics covered include: microbiology of wine yeast and bacteria; analytical methods for testing juices for sugar, acid and pH; and the importance of sanitation in the winery.
+Topics covered include: microbiology of wine yeast and bacteria; and the importance of sanitation in the winery.
 Students will study and perform the processes of wine cellar operations from vineyard through fermentation, and the early stages of initial stabilization of young wines.
 Students will become familiar with various wine making equipment including a crusher/stemmer, press, must pumps, juice and wine pumps, tri-clover fittings, and other fermentation tools.
 Techniques and reasons for using various winemaking additives from harvest through stabilization will be explored.
-Prerequisite: CHM 121, VIT 100.
-S View Course Syllabus
+Prerequisite: CHM 121, VIT 115.
+F View Course Syllabus

 VIT 215 Enology (2-2) 3 hrs.